-Title V - Homeland Security
+Title VI - Homeland Security

-Coast Guard, Operations and Support - \$46.977 million.
-Immediate response costs related to the storms and to return Coast Guard operations to a pre-hurricane status by rebuilding, repairing, or replacing infrastructure, aids to navigation, mission assets, and other property that was either damaged or destroyed during these storms.
+Coast Guard, Operations and Support - \$48.977 million.
+Immediate response costs related to the storms and to return Coast Guard operations to a pre-hurricane status by rebuilding, repairing, or replacing infrastructure, aids to navigation, mission assets, and other property that was either damaged or destroyed during these storms, as well as determining the extent to which environmental remediation will be required at or on Coast Guard units as a result of hurricane damage.
 Covers related costs such as site assessments, surveys, dredging, design work, and project oversight.

-Coast Guard, Procurement, Construction, and Improvements -\$476.755 million.
-Construction, recapitalization, or rebuilding of facilities, piers, and other infrastructure damaged or destroyed by the storms, and to improve the resiliency of these assets against future storm damage. \$307,000,000 is for resiliency projects.
+Coast Guard, Procurement, Construction, and Improvements - \$476.755 million.
+Construction, recapitalization, or rebuilding of facilities, piers, and other infrastructure damaged or destroyed by the storms, and to improve the resiliency of these assets against future storm damage.